Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Carbonated Ocean.md

 - _CBS Only: Put some eggs to soak in vinegar (any kind) for at least a day before the event.
 Keep them in a sealed container, but you may need to periodically open it to vent CO₂ gas.
 The shell should soften and eventually disappear, leaving just the membrane holding the egg bits inside.
 Before starting, drain the vinegar, carefully rinse the eggs with water, and put them back into a sealed tupperware._

-- Fill the SodaStream bottle to the ‘max’ line (not the flavouring line), and another bottle with tap water.
+- Fill the SodaStream bottle to the ‘max’ line (not the flavouring line) with tap water, and another bottle with tap water.
 - Insert the water bottle and the CO₂ cylinder into the SodaStream as indicated by the SodaStream instructions.
-- Dissolve ~ 2 tsp CaCl₂⋅2H₂O into ~ 50 ml of tap water in a container.
+- Dissolve ~ 2.8 g (~ 3 tsp) CaCl₂⋅2H₂O into ~ 50 ml of deionised water in a container.
+The solution may be cloudy to begin with but will (hopefully) clear over tens of minutes.
-- Dissolve ~ 0.5 tsp NaHCO₃ into ~50 ml of tap water in another container.
+- Dissolve ~ 1.7 g (~ 1.5 tsp) NaHCO₃ into ~50 ml of deionised water in another container.
 - Also prepare a container of white vinegar.
 - Label containers to make sure you know which is which!
 - Also have a waste container handy.
 Waste from this experiment is non-hazardous and can be flushed down the sink with plenty of water.